SaadWagle/SaadWagle.github.io/README.md

   SQL Comments for Realistic Scenarios: Included SQL comments mimicking real-world scenarios to enhance authenticity, such as queries from a Sales Director to Regional Sales Heads.

-- Title: UNCOVERING POTENTIAL ELECTORAL BOND SCAM IN INDIA
+- Title: DECODING ELECTORAL BONDS & UNDERSTANDING CJI's RULING

 Overview: This project focuses on analyzing the potential loopholes and scams in India's electoral bond system, revealing how political parties exploit the system for fundraising.
 Through exploratory data analysis (EDA), I uncovered suspicious activities, such as numerous electoral bonds purchased by relatively small corporate entities and a significant disparity between the number of bonds purchased and encashed over the past five years.